hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-07-variational-inference.md

 $p(x)> E[log p(x|z)] - KL[q(z|x)||p(z)]$

+-  The gap in the Jensen’s inequality is exactly the KL divergence.
+Therefore minimizing the Kullback-Leibler (KL) divergence is equivalent to maximizing the ELBO.

 The ELBO is a lower bound to the marginal or model evidence.
 The first term measures how well samples from q(z|x) are able to explain the data x (Reconstruction cost).
 The second term ensures that the explanation of the data q(z|x) doesn’t deviate too far from prior beliefs p(z) which is a mechanism for realising Ockham’s razor (Regularization).

+- In mean-field variational family, the latent variables are mutually independent and each latent variable $$z_j$$ is governed by its own variational factor, the density $$q_j(z_j)$$ in the total variational density $$q(z) = \prod_j q_j(z_j)$$.
+One way to expand the family is to add dependencies between the variables. this is called structured variational inference.
+Another way to expand the family is to consider mixtures of variational densities, i.e., additional latent variables within the variational family.

 #### ELBO derivation